How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective

 \subsection{Language-Specific Neurons}

-Many studies have revealed the language-related and language-agnostic components in LLMs.
+Many studies have revealed the language-related and universal components in LLMs.
 At the layer level, the multilingual processing of LLMs is considered to involve three stages~\citep{zhao2024large,wendler2024llamas}: converting multilingual inputs into a shared semantic space, intermediate-layer reasoning, and outputting in the target language.
 The top and bottom layers of the model handle multilingual processing, while the intermediate layers perform inference in similar patterns across different languages.
 This demonstrates a distinct division of labor within the model at the layer level regarding language specificity.

-Furthermore, many studies investigate the finer-grained methods for language-specific neuron identification~\citep{kojima2024multilingual,tang2024language}. \citet{tang2024language} categorizes activated neurons into language-specific neurons and language-agnostic neurons.
+Furthermore, many studies investigate the finer-grained methods for language-specific neuron identification~\citep{kojima2024multilingual,tang-etal-2024-language,tan2024neuron}. \citet{tang-etal-2024-language} categorizes activated neurons into language-specific neurons and general neurons.
 They detect language-specific neurons by calculating language activation probability entropy on massive text.
-However, we find that some neurons are activated by multiple languages (i.e., not language-specific), yet are not universally activated across all languages (i.e., not language-agnostic).
+However, we find that some neurons are activated by multiple languages (i.e., not language-specific), yet are not universally activated across all languages (i.e., not general).
 Simply categorizing activated neurons into two classes blurs this distinction.
-Thus, we propose a new method to identify neurons, which categorizes activated neurons into three types: language-specific, language-related, and language-agnostic.
+Thus, we propose a new method to identify neurons, which categorizes activated neurons into three types: language-specific neurons, language-related neurons, and general neurons.